Geophysical-Instrumentation-Group-UL/Geophysical-Open-Seismic-Hardware/doc/refraction_survey.md

 ---

 Here is the details about the refraction survey from the article.
+All the 3D files have been developed in CREO and are available in the 3D_files directory.